 Ineligible Expenses:

 CRE will NOT fund projects that are political in nature, or that involve distributing substances (i.e. alcohol, non-traditional tobacco, marijuana, illicit substances, etc).
+CRE will also not fund projects or activities that are taking place outside of Canada.

 Project leaders cannot receive honorariums of more than $500.